Skip to Content

 8. The Adventures of Harold and the Purple Crayon

-The story, The Adventures of Harold and the Purple Crayon allows the lead character, Harold to use an magical purple crayon to take explosive adventures to places like a fairy tale garden, a circus, and even the planet Mars.
+The story The Adventures of Harold and the Purple Crayon allows the lead character, Harold, to use a magical purple crayon to take explosive adventures to places like a fairy tale garden, a circus, and even the planet Mars.

 The book inspires children to tap into their imagination and find ways to come up with their own stories.

-Because this book is geared for preschoolers and kindergartners, it’s a great way to introduce your kids to the idea of traveling the world (and even beyond!)
+Because this book is geared toward preschoolers and kindergartners, it’s a great way to introduce your kids to the idea of traveling the world (and beyond!)

-And after you read it, you can give your kids their own purple crayon and paper to draw up an adventure of their own.
+And after you read it, you can give your kids their own purple crayons and paper to draw up an adventure of their own.

-This is another book that is part of a series, so if your kids like it, there are plenty more to read so you can continue to follow Harold’s adventures.
+This book is part of a series, so if your kids like it, there is plenty more to read, and you can continue to follow Harold’s adventures.

 BUY IT NOW

-There’s a Map on my Lap: All About Maps is a very clever way to teach kids about reading city, state, world, temperature, and terrain maps.
+There’s a Map on My Lap: All About Maps is a very clever way to teach kids about reading city, state, world, temperature, and terrain maps.
+It’s like taking your kids to a fantastic road trip!

 Since it’s part of the Cat in the Hat’s learning library, expect to find lots and lots of rhyming.
-It also teaches them how to use tools like grids and symbols and compasses to read maps, as well as the various types of maps available like atlas and roadmaps.
+It also teaches them how to use tools like grids, symbols, and compasses to read maps and the various types of maps available, like atlas and roadmaps, to get to many fun places.

-The book comes with games and cool facts like why Louisiana is the shape of an easy chair or why Michigan looks like a scarf and a mitten.
+The book has games and cool facts like why Louisiana is shaped like an easy chair or Michigan looks like a scarf and a mitten.

 After you read it, you can have your kids draw their own map of their favorite place (whether real or imaginary!)